Nico Hoerner Player Props: Cubs vs. Mets

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.397) thanks to 33 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 33rd, his on-base percentage ranks 67th, and he is 101st in the league in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 33rd, his on-base percentage ranks 69th, and he is 101st in the league in slugging.

-- He has scored in 45.2% of his games this season, with more than one run scored in 14.4%.
+- He has scored in 47 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.